-This recollection of the history of the Seattle Repertory Theatre was written by Douglas Q. Barnett (b.
-1931), a theater person who witnessed first hand the trials and tribulations of The Rep in its early days and who later played a key role in integrating the theater.
+This recollection of the history of the Seattle Repertory Theatre was written by Douglas Q. Barnett (1931-2019), a theater person who witnessed first hand the trials and tribulations of The Rep in its early days and who later played a key role in integrating the theater.
 Barnett, the founder in 1969 of Black Arts/West and its director until 1973, was instrumental in the development of theater in Seattle's African American community during the 1960s.
 Barnett is co-author with Anthony D. Hill of the Historical Dictionary of African American Theater (Lanham, Maryland: Scarecrow Press, 2008).

 The Seattle Repertory Theatre Affair